manymoments/manymoments.github.io/_posts/2019-07-02-setup-assumptions.markdown

 You can ask this question for any of your favorite systems.
 Here is a good question: does Bitcoin have any setup assumptions?

 Many protocols in distributed computing and cryptography require a **trusted setup**.
 A trusted setup is a special case of a multi-phase protocol.
 We will call the first phase the *setup phase* and the second phase the *main phase*.
-There are two properties that often distinguish a setup phase from the main protocol:
+There are two properties that often distinguish a setup phase from the main phase:

 1. Typically the main phase implements some repeated task.
 The setup phase is done once and enables repeating many instances of the main phase.

-2. The setup phase is often *input independant*, it does not use some of the private inputs of the parties.
+2. The setup phase is often *input independant*, namely, it does not use the private inputs of the parties.
+Furthermore, sometimes the setup phase is even *function independent*, meaning that the specific function that the parties wish to compute is irrelevant; the parties at this phase only know that they want to compute *some* function.
+As such, the setup and main phases are often called *offline* (or *preprocessing*) and *online* respectively (i.e. parties may run the offline phase when they realize that *in some later point in time* they will want to run some function on inputs they do not know yet).

+You can think of a setup assumption as an ideal functionality ran by a completely trusted entity that we take for granted.
+For instance, assumming Public-Key Infrastracture means that we assume there is a completely trusted entity to which every party submits its own public encryption (and verification) key and that entity broadcasts those keys to all parties.
-In this post we will review some of the common types of trusted setup assumptions.
-We will categorize them by looking at the properties of the ideal functionality that is required in order to implement the setup phase.
+In this post we will review some of the common types of trusted setup assumptions by looking at the ideal functionalities that they imply.

 1. *No setup*: This is simplest assumption.
 2. *Fully public setup*: We assume setup whose implementation requires no secrets.
 The canonical example is a [PKI setup](https://en.wikipedia.org/wiki/Public_key_infrastructure) that requires a [broadcast](https://ittaiab.github.io/2019-06-27-defining-consensus/).